Firstly, staying in Chitkul was not my choice when planning from Delhi to Chitkul.

-This walk will going to be your memorable and a proud one too.
-I was accompanied my army camp dogs right from the start till the end.
-You will be crossing the last resort on Indian soil and progressing towards the army check post.
-If allowed you will actually be reaching till check post.
+This walk will be going to your memorable and proud one too.
+I was accompanied by army camp dogs from the start of the trek till the end because the dogs often come to the village houses.

 3. Nag Temple